 International Arts & Antiquities Security Forum

-The first IAASF was held in Newcastle upon Tyne, in the North East of England.
+The inaugural IAASF was held in Newcastle upon Tyne, in the North East of England.
 Newcastle and the BALTIC Centre were specifically chosen because of the rich and diverse cultural heritage in the area and the fact that culture never dies; it changes and adapts much as the BALTIC and the whole South Tyneside regeneration programme has shown.

 Unfortunately because of their beauty and value, art and antiquities have always been seen as a commodity that is worth fighting over, stealing or destroying.
 Recent figures in the UK suggest that the cost of high value art thefts by organised crime gangs is second only to drugs dealing and is in the region of £350-480 million annually.
 The global value of crime against arts, antiquities and historical sites is believed to be far in excess of £10 billion annually.